Voodoo-U

 "Young Boys" was included in the motion picture soundtrack for Virtuosity.
 "The Crablouse" was played on the TV show Top Gear 2010 Specials, Episode 1: American Road Trip and was also featured in the teaser trailer for the 2011 film Sucker Punch.
 "Drink My Honey" is featured in the motion picture soundtrack for the 1995 film Strange Days.

+Reception

+The album begins the band's move from the rave sounds of predecessor Lust to a heavier, industrial music style.
+Lyrically, the band maintains their outrageous sex-and-drugs themes.
+Although not as universally praised as their debut album Lust, Voodoo-U earned positive reviews from music critics.
+With this album, Lords of Acid ventured on their first world headlining tour with a full backing band.